Any plot which is dropped halfway through an episode in favor of a brand new one. Often involves Genre Shift

 - Oddworld: Stranger's Wrath starts off with The Stranger as a Bounty Hunter who's earning money for an unspecified operation needed to save his life by capturing outlaws until he's finally captured and stripped of any upgrades he has.
 His captors soon find out that The Stranger is actually a Steef, a species that have been hunted to near-extinction and the operation is an attempt to transform him into a true bipedal creature.
 With this revelation, The Stranger is now hunted down by everyone, including the Clakkerz he used to do business with.
 However, he soon comes across the Grubbs, the oppressed indigenous population who worship Steefs and eventually takes up the mantle of their protector and fights to bring down Corrupt Corporate Executive Sekto.
 This affects the gameplay as well since although Stranger has now lost any health upgrades he previously bought, he later gains access to upgraded versions of his ammo and now that he is no longer a bounty hunter, he no longer needs to take enemies alive.

 - In Golden Sun: Dark Dawn the children of the last two games' heroes go on a quest to investigate mysterious Psynergy sucking vortexes.
 This gets derailed by the appearance of villains, war hungry countries, xenophobic semi-human cities, and so much else.
-After about a quarter of the game, you hear nothing about them until the Mother of all Vortexes appear at during the ending, Oh, Crap.
+After about a quarter of the game, you hear nothing more about them until the Mother of All Vortexes appears during the ending.

 - Perfect Dark switches half-way from Cyber Punk to Space Opera.